AXIS Capital (AXS)

 When insurers sell policies, they protect themselves from extremely large losses or an outsized accumulation of losses with reinsurance (insurance for insurance companies).
 Net premiums earned are therefore net of what’s ceded to reinsurers as a risk mitigation and transfer strategy.

-AXIS Capital’s net premiums earned has grown at a 5% annualized rate over the last five years, worse than the broader insurance industry and in line with its total revenue.
+AXIS Capital’s net premiums earned has grown at a 5.5% annualized rate over the last five years, worse than the broader insurance industry and slower than its total revenue.

 7. Combined Ratio